-The regeneration of a 1970’s designed public open space located at the centre of the University’s campus, which has been underused, the scheme was to bring it back to life as a vibrant, social and meaningful space.
-Which has included over 3000m sq of new paving, a dynamic lighting scheme, bespoke seating and seasonal interest through the planting scheme.
+This scheme was to regenerate a 1970’s-designed public open space located at the centre of the University’s campus, which has been long underused.
+The brief was to bring it back to life as a vibrant, social and meaningful space, and has included over 3000m sq of new paving, a dynamic lighting scheme, bespoke seating and seasonal interest through the planting scheme.

 The Concourse is an important and significant space within the University of Sheffield’s campus.

-Functioned for many years as a featureless thoroughfare, the public space connects the University buildings beneath the A57 / Western Bank road that passes on an overbridge through the campus.
-It was a space which people only passed through and the bridge under-croft was predominantly used for cycle parking.
+The Concourse functioned for many years as a featureless thoroughfare – the public space connects the University buildings beneath the A57 / Western Bank Road that passes on an overbridge through the campus.
+It was a space which people only passed through, and the bridge under-croft was predominantly used for cycle parking.

 - A design that is uncluttered and provides a flexible space, for a variety of users and functions that occur through the University’s academic year

 - Create an important civic space within the campus where people want to stay and socialise, that will provide an animated space during the day and at night

 - Create spaces that respond to user’s requirements – social, learning and quiet activities

 - Compliant and have a relationship with the Masterplan public realm

 - A design that respond to the buildings and functions around the Concourse

 - A lighting scheme that promotes use of the space, through the feeling of safety and security, whilst providing a dynamic night time streetscape